joshghent/loginllama.py/README.md

 ### Checking Login Status

 The primary function provided by this module is `check_login`, which checks the login status of a user based on various parameters.
+Both snake_case and camelCase parameter names are accepted to match the docs.

 #### Parameters:

 - `request` (optional): A Django or Flask request object.
 If provided, the IP address and user agent will be extracted from this object.
-- `ip_address` (optional): The IP address of the user.
+- `ip_address` / `ipAddress` (optional): The IP address of the user.
 If not provided and the `request` object is given, it will be extracted from the request.
-- `user_agent` (optional): The user agent string of the user.
+- `user_agent` / `userAgent` (optional): The user agent string of the user.
 If not provided and the `request` object is given, it will be extracted from the request.
-- `identity_key`: The unique identity key for the user.
+- `identity_key` / `identityKey`: The unique identity key for the user.
 This is a required parameter.
+- `email_address`, `geo_country`, `geo_city`, `user_time_of_day`: Optional context fields.

 #### Return Value:

 The function returns a `LoginCheck` object.
-This object contains the result of the login check, including the status, a message, and any applicable codes indicating the reason for the status.
+This object contains the result of the login check, including the status, message, codes, risk_score, environment, and meta data.

 #### Examples: